yourdevkalki/arbitrum-vibekit/README.md

 Cursor will now automatically detect the Lending Agent MCP tool and you can interact with it directly through prompts.

 **5. Build your own DeFi agent:**
-Dive into the [examples/](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/examples) directory to explore other agent templates and start building your own!
+Checkout the [examples/](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/examples) directory to explore other agent templates and start building your own!

 ## 🎧 Vibe Coding